 These are licensed directly from the Trustees of the British Museum by Tarot Professionals Ltd.

-This edition is printed by an alternative printing company than our previous editions, and comes in an exclusive tin with the original box cover printed on the lid.
+This edition (as was the 4th edition) is printed by an alternative printing company than our previous editions, and comes in an exclusive tin with the original box cover printed on the lid.

 The deck is provided as 38 cards in a tin.

-Please select your Original Lenormand deck and postage options based on your location, USA or Overseas.
+Please order your Original Lenormand deck and postage options based on your location, USA or Overseas.